Why it’s important to clean your gear

-Many of us who’ve trod lightly along managed tracks and great walks around Australia, would be familiar with shoe cleaning stations provided by National Parks and Land Managers at trailheads and entrances to sensitive areas.
-Looking something like a piece of children’s play equipment, these spray n’ scrub stations provide an easy way for us to ensure we don’t walk any of the offenders into our precious natural places.
+Many hikers tread lightly along managed tracks and great walks around Australia and are familiar with shoe cleaning stations provided by National Parks and Land Managers at trailheads and entrances to sensitive areas.
+Looking something like a piece of children’s play equipment, these spray n’ scrub stations provide an easy way for walkers to ensure they don’t walk any of the offenders into precious natural places.
 The great news is that you don’t need to wait for facilities like this to be installed wherever you walk.
 You can easily create a simple DIY solution by using a spray bottle with methylated spirits (70-100%), bleach (dilute to 25%) or F10 disinfectant solution.

-Another key way to avoid bringing in or moving weeds around, is to wear sock protectors or gaiters and avoid wearing clothes that have a seemingly magnetic attraction to seeds, as well as keeping to tracked areas.
-I’ve been known to spend hours in camp at night methodically pulling off cobbler’s pegs (Bidens pilosa) aka Farmer’s Friends and actually finding it quite meditative.
-There’s no TV out there, so why not use the time to relax whilst picking off seeds and then carry them out in a clip-lock bag.
+Another key way to avoid bringing in or moving weeds around while on a hike, is to wear sock protectors or gaiters and avoid wearing clothes that have a seemingly magnetic attraction to seeds, as well as keeping to tracked areas.
+Spend some time in camp at night to methodically pull off seeds like cobbler’s pegs (Bidens pilosa), aka Farmer’s Friends, etc. and then carry them out in a clip-lock bag.

-Given the amount of money that we spend on our outdoor gear (tents, shoes, etc) it makes good sense financially and environmentally that we keep them clean.
-It not only extends their life, but also the lives of our native plants and animals.
+Given the amount of money that bushwalkers spend on outdoor gear (tents, shoes, etc) it makes good sense, financially and environmentally, to keep them clean.
+It not only extends their life, but also the lives of native plants and animals.
 Before you head out on your next adventure, wash or brush off the mud and any other hitchhikers from your gear, then let your gear completely dry.

-There’s some real gremlins out there.
-From Chytrid, that can kill off our native frogs, to the well known Phytophthora, that rots roots and destroys native plants.
-But my personal favourite has got to be the devastating, ‘rock snot’ aka Didymo.
-This particular little gem thankfully hasn’t made it to Australia yet, but has caused untold problems in rivers and waterways of New Zealand.
+There are some real gremlins out there; from Chytrid, that can kill off our native frogs, to the well known Phytophthora, that rots roots and destroys native plants.
+Fortunately the devastating ‘rock snot,’ aka Didymo, hasn’t made it to Australia yet, but has caused untold problems in rivers and waterways of New Zealand.

-Let’s do our bit by thoroughly checking and cleaning all our gear whenever we enter or leave a new location and visit invasives.org.au/act-now for more information.
+Do your bit by thoroughly checking and cleaning all your gear whenever you enter or leave a new location and visit invasives.org.au/act-now for more information.